Independent Contractors Thrive With Income From Multiple Sources

 But I took steps to put all of the above tactics into place 10 years ago before I left my corporate job to start my own business.
 I also learned a lot about spending money carefully.

 The effort gave me a great deal of confidence that I could survive any downturn.
-A solo business owner who pursues multiple sources of income will increase their chances of not just surviving but also thriving.
+Independent contractors who pursue multiple sources of income will increase their chances of not just surviving but also thriving.

 © 2017 Scott Bateman